alejoceballos/microservices-study/README.md

 - Move all files to a path inside the server
 - Change `spring.cloud.config.server.native-search-locations` value for `file:///path//to//config//dir`

+#### Git config

+- Move all files to a new git repository (ex: config-repository)
+- Change `spring.profiles` to `git`
+- Add `spring.cloud.config.server.git.uri` to `"git@github.com:username/config-repository.git"`
+- Add `spring.cloud.config.server.git.passphrase` to `"<user-passphrase>"` (do not commit this to a public repository!)
+  - In the future, I will use a private and public key or some other type of more secure authentication
+- Add `spring.cloud.config.server.git.default-label` to `main`
+- Add `spring.cloud.config.server.git.clone-on-start` to `true`
+- Add `spring.cloud.config.server.git.force-pull` to `true`

+#### Using actuator: refresh config "on-the-fly"

+- Have actuator dependency
+- Have a mutable configuration class (see [@configurationproperties](#configurationproperties))
+- Set `management.endpoints.web.exposure.include="*"` config property (expose all endpoints managed by actuator)

 #### Connecting to the services